mhbeals/mhwood.github.io/cv/talks.md

 "Understanding 19th-Century Reprint Culture with Plagiarism Detection Software" at the Media and Communication History Seminar Series, Loughborough University (2016)

+"Peer-to-Peer Learning, off and online" at RHS New to Teaching Workshop (2016)

 "Retraction-less Reprints; or, rumours of his death have been greatly exaggerated" at the Centre for Nineteenth-Century Studies, University of